khamenkhai/ShanShan-ScreenShots/README.md

 # SHANSHAN Mala Xiang Guo 🍲💻

-A custom-built Point of Sale (POS) application tailored for a Mala Xiang Guo restaurant using Flutter.
+A custom-built Point of Sale (POS) application tailored for a Shan Shan Mala Xiang Guo restaurant in Yangon.
 This system is optimized for dine-in and takeaway experiences, providing an efficient order workflow for restaurant staff.
 Built with a sleek UI, multi-language support, and dynamic theming!

 ---

 ## 📸 Screenshots

-> Replace `screenshots/screen_x.png` with actual screenshot paths.

 ### 1. 🔐 Login Screen
 Staff logs in to access the POS system.